kaimibk/Intro_Machine_Learning/A1_Perceptron/README.md

 ### Neuroscience Model of Neuron Communication

-*Warning*, this is a gross over simplifications.
+*Warning*, this is a gross over simplification.
 Neurons internally perform information processing on electrical action potentials.
-While information between neurons is mostly chemical.
+While information between neurons is mostly chemical interactions.
 A novel overview of the process:

 1. Pre-synaptic action potential depolarizes a synaptic terminal.
 1. Calcium ion channels sensitive to voltage changes open and allows calcium to enter.
-1. Neurotransmitter is realeased.
+1. Neurotransmitter is released.
-1. Neurotransmitter binds to post-synpatic receptors.
+1. Neurotransmitter binds to post-synaptic receptors.
 1. Ions enter post-synaptic cell (Evoked Post-Synaptic Potential (EPSP))

 ## Overview of the Perceptron Algorithm